mattermost/docs/source/install/install-common-intro.rst

 For the database, you can install either MySQL or PostgreSQL.
 The proxy is NGINX.

 .. note::
-  If you have any problems installing Mattermost, see the `troubleshooting guide <https://docs.mattermost.com/install/troubleshooting.html>`__.
+  If you have any problems installing Mattermost, see the `troubleshooting guide <https://docs.mattermost.com/install/troubleshooting.html>`__, or `join the Mattermost user community for troubleshooting help <https://mattermost.com/pl/default-ask-mattermost-community/>`_.

   For help with inviting users to your system, see `inviting team members <https://docs.mattermost.com/help/getting-started/managing-members.html#inviting-team-members>`__ and other `getting started information <https://docs.mattermost.com/guides/user.html#getting-started>`__.

-To submit an improvement or correction, click  **Edit** at the top of this page.
+  To submit an improvement or correction to this page, click  **Edit** at the top of this page.